- Student Life Home

-At the time of the request the student must consent to the release of disability related information as it pertains to the request to the appropriate division Chair.
-The Director of Accessibility Services will consult with the Chair to help determine the appropriate course of action, and reserves the right to consult with diagnosticians in the areas of special education and/or learning disabilities as needed.
-After a thorough review of each request and all supporting documentation, a written decision will be provided to the student by the division Chair.
-If the request is approved, the Chair will identify at least one course that may be used as a substitute and reserves the right to consult with other academic divisions to identify appropriate options.
+The Director of Accessibility Services will consult with the Division Chair to help determine the appropriate course of action, and reserves the right to consult with diagnosticians in the areas of special education and/or learning disabilities as needed.
+After a thorough review of each request, a written decision will be provided to the student by the Division Chair.
+If the request is approved, the Division Chair will identify at least one course that may be used as a substitute and reserves the right to consult with other academic divisions to identify appropriate options.
 A copy of the decision will be forwarded to Accessibility Services and, if appropriate, the Registrar will be informed so that necessary adjustments can be made to the student’s transcript.

 Students who are deaf and use sign language to communicate should contact Accessibility Services so interpreter services can be set up.
 Because it can be challenging to find interpreters in our area, it is crucial for a deaf student to notify the office of their need as soon as possible.
 The director will approve the student for priority registration so an interpreter can be secured early enough.

 Currently, the College maintains relationships with New York State’s office of Adult Career and Continuing Education Services – Vocational Rehabilitation (ACCES-VR formerly known as VESID) and Northeast Career Planning.
 Options Interpreting is the primary resource for interpreter services for our students.
 Students should be aware, however, that the responsibility to request support services, to provide appropriate documentation and to inform the College about their communication needs rests with the student.
 Early notice is essential for Accessibility Services to coordinate appropriate and meaningful services.